ichuang/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   through too many "markers" with no real course content is not a good experience for mobile users.

-* If you create course components using XML, make sure your JavaScript and CSS are compliant.
-You should verify that all components render correctly in the edX Android and iPhone apps as well as directly in the LMS, because previewing from Studio is not available for components created outside of Studio
+* Make sure your JavaScript and CSS are compliant.
+You should verify that all components render correctly in the edX Android and iPhone apps as well as directly in the LMS.

 .. _Testing Your Course For Mobile Devices: